 Emeth offers special programs for children during the High Holiday season.
 On the first day of Rosh Hashanah, children from age 3 through Grade 3 can participate in a morning program that includes stories, songs, crafts, and a snack.
 A similar program occurs on Yom Kippur morning, with the children later joining their parents to witness the blowing of the shofar.

 Members of Emeth, assisted by Jewish Studies students, build and decorate a sukkah behind the synagogue before Sukkot.
 They also set up tables inside the sukkah so that members can dine there during the eight-day festival.
-On the Friday night during Sukkot, Emeth members enjoy a potluck dinner in the sukkah.
+On the Friday night during Sukkot, Emeth members enjoy a community dinner in the sukkah.
 Rabbi Israel explains the festival and, with a cantorial soloist, leads members in celebration.

 Simchat Torah, which immediately follows Sukkot, celebrates the end of the annual cycle of Torah readings and the start of a new cycle.
 At Emeth, the Torah is removed from the ark and completely unrolled in front of everyone who attends the service.
 Congregants then dance around the room and sing with the Torah.
 The scroll is then rolled back onto its wooden shafts and returned to the ark.

 During Chanukah, Congregation Emeth celebrates in the social hall, sanctuary, and downtown Morgan Hill.
 Families share a potluck dinner in the social hall on the Friday night during Chanukah.
 Afterward, everyone brings their chamukiah to the front of the sanctuary and lights the candles.
 On another night during the eight-day holiday, Congregation Emeth holds a community celebration with a candle lighting ceremony in downtown Morgan Hill.
 Rabbi Israel leads the event.
-Emeth’s Jewish Studies students, led by a cantorial soloist, sing for the community.
+Emeth’s Chai School students, led by a cantorial soloist, sing for the community.

 One of Congregation Emeth’s most popular events for families is the traditional community Seder, held on the second night of Passover.
-Members contribute the food that is served during the dinner portion of the Seder.

 Shabbat “Short ‘n Sweet” Services

-Twice a month, Congregation Emeth holds “Shabbat Short ‘n Sweet” as part of the Religious School curriculum.
+Once a month, Congregation Emeth holds “Shabbat Short ‘n Sweet” as part of the Religious School curriculum.
 This informal Erev Shabbat service provides students with the opportunity to learn the meaning of the prayers and discuss the Torah portion of the week.
 The service is led by Rabbi Israel and is appropriate for children of all ages as well as for adults.

 Shabbat in the Redwoods